-It’s not that everyone wants them, it’s just that most of the Diamonds are in the Near-Colorless Range.
-It’s so common in fact, that most people don’t even know that other Diamond Colors exist!
-Every where you go, all you see are H-I Colored Diamonds, and if that’s all you see, that’s all you get!
+It’s not that everyone wants them, it’s just that most of the diamonds are in the Near-Colorless range.
+It’s so common in fact, that most people don’t even know that other diamond colors exist!
+Everywhere you go all you see are H-I colored diamonds, and if that’s all you see, that’s what you’ll get!

 But I’m telling you, you shouldn’t settle for that.
-Just because most of the Jewelers carry H-I Color, doesn’t mean you are stuck with it.
-All it takes is for you to compare H-I Color to either G Color, or even better, the Colorless Range, which is D-E or F, and you’d be immediately impressed.
-The difference in Color would open your eyes!
+Just because most of the jewelers carry H-I color, doesn’t mean you are stuck with it.
+All it takes is for you to compare H-I color to either G color or even better; the Colorless range, which is D-E or F, and you’d be immediately impressed.
+The difference in color will open your eyes!

-What I’m saying is, just because it’s the common Color, and just because that’s what everyone is carrying, keep looking!
-Find a Jeweler that carries Colorless and buy your Diamond from them!
-Compare H-I to the better Color Grades.
-See for yourself what a Better Color and a Better Diamond looks like!
+What I’m saying is, just because it’s the common color, and just because that’s what everyone is carrying, compare them!
+Find a jeweler that carries Colorless and see the difference yourself!
+Compare H-I to the better color grades.
+See for yourself what a better color and a better diamond does to beauty and sparkle!
 You won’t regret it!

-You really would be surprised at how much Color affects the beauty of a Diamond.
-Color actually affects the beauty of a Diamond MORE than Clarity does!
-(And that’s because you’re dealing with Tiny, Microscopic Inclusions!)
-A Color Range of D, E, F, or G (All better Color Grades than H-I), will actually make your Diamond look Bigger, Brighter, and Sparkle like crazy.
+You really will be surprised at how much color affects the beauty of a diamond.
+Color actually affects the beauty of a diamond MORE than clarity does (That’s because you’re dealing with tiny, microscopic inclusions).
+A color range of D, E, F, or G (All better color grades than H-I), will actually make your diamond look bigger, brighter, and sparkle more.

 Sure!
 It’s not bad.
 But then again, it’s not great.
-H-I Diamonds do have an little Tint or Cast of Yellow to them.
+H-I diamonds do have a little tint or cast of yellow to them.
 Some people will notice it, others won’t.
 It may not be an issue for you.
 You’ll have to check them out to be sure.
-Every Diamond is different.
-But I’d bet if you compared H-I to a Diamond graded E or F in Color, you’d change your mind in a heart beat!
+Every diamond is different.
+But I’d bet if you compared H-I to a diamond graded E or F in color, you’d change your mind in a heartbeat!
 It’s that stunning!